 Environment Protection Policy (Air Quality) 2004 contains provisions on planned burning.
 The provisions are not directly enforceable but are to be implemented by the relevant government agencies and by councils when establishing permit conditions, developing policies and undertaking regulatory activities.

 EPA Tasmania has been active in promoting measures by other agencies and industry to improve planned burning practices and complaint handling.
-In particular EPA Tasmania has been working with the Forest Practices Authority, Department of Health and Human Services, Tasmania Fire Service, the Parks and Wildlife Service and the forestry industry in a Smoke Management Working Group to develop the Coordinated Smoke Management System (CSMS) and Smoke Management Guidelines.
+In particular EPA Tasmania has been working with the Forest Practices Authority, Department of Health, Tasmania Fire Service, the Parks and Wildlife Service and the forestry industry in a Smoke Management Working Group to develop the Coordinated Smoke Management System (CSMS) and Smoke Management Guidelines.

 The Parks and Wildlife Service and the forestry industry have participated in the CSMS since its first trial in 2008 and will continue to use the CSMS and Smoke Management Guidelines for the 2011 planned burn season.
 Each year the CSMS has been monitored and outcomes reviewed in order to improve its operation for the subsequent burn seasons.